Burn (Ellie Goulding song): Live performances

-Goulding performed "Burn" on the first live results show of series 10 of The X Factor on 13 October 2013.
-On 31 October, she performed the song on the second live results show of the seventh series of the Italian version of The X Factor.
+On 31 October 2013, Goulding performed "Burn" on the second live results show of the seventh series of the Italian version of The X Factor.
 She also performed the single on The Ellen DeGeneres Show on 24 October 2013 and on The Queen Latifah Show on 28 October.

 Goulding performed "Burn" at the BBC Children in Need Rocks 2013 benefit show at the Hammersmith Apollo in London on 13 November 2013.
 On 26 November, Goulding performed it on the fifth season of The Voice, where she was joined on stage by contestants James Wolpert, Matthew Schuler and Will Champlin.
 On 20 December, she performed the song during the final show of the third season of The Voice of Germany with finalist Debbie Schippers.
 Goulding performed the song as part of her setlist at Capital FM's Jingle Bell Ball on 7 December.
 She also performed the track on the Top of the Pops New Year special, which aired on 31 December 2013 on BBC One.

 Goulding performed the song on Late Show with David Letterman on 21 January 2014 and on Good Morning America the following day.
 Goulding performed a medley of "I Need Your Love", her collaboration with Calvin Harris, and "Burn" at the 2014 Brit Awards on 19 February 2014.
 That same day, her performance of "Burn" was released to the iTunes Store.
 On 12 March 2014, she appeared on Today to perform "Burn" and an acoustic version of "Beating Heart".
-Goulding performed the song, along with "Love Me like You Do", at the 2015 AFL Grand Final on 3 October as part of the pre-match entertainment.
+Goulding performed the song, along with "Love Me Like You Do", at the 2015 AFL Grand Final on 3 October as part of the pre-match entertainment.